-Population Select Application: Creator ID: ion Definition Rules GLRSLCT 7.3 (2001) Selection ID: Selection Des scription Manual CLocked Delete Application Lev el Rules Exist Definition Select: [From: [ Rules '(' Data Element ▼ Operator ¥alue V .).
-AND / OR • • • • · · · · ·

-Lesson: Defining Simple Population Selection Rules (Continued)

-Action
+Follow these steps to define a population selection rule.

-Access the Population Selection Definition Rules Form (GLRSLCT).

-Enter the code for the Dean of Women Application previously defined in the
+- 1. Access the Population Selection Definition Rules Form (GLRSLCT). - 2.
+Enter the code for the Dean of Women Application previously defined in the Application field.

-Application field.

-Example : Mary Smith would enter SM_DW .

-Enter the code MARRIED in the Selection ID field.
+3. Enter the code MARRIED in the Selection ID field.

-Note : The user ID used to log into the Banner System is displayed in the Creator ID
+Note: The user ID used to log into the Banner System is displayed in the Creator ID field.

-Perform a Next Block function.
+- 4. Perform a Next Block function.

-Enter a description for your Selection ID in the Description field.
+- 5. Enter a description for your Selection ID in the Description field.
+Example: Dean of Women Appl-Married.

-Engundar Doop of Woman Appl Married

-Example: Deal of Women Appi-Married.

-Enter SPRDERS DIDM in the Select field
+- 6. Perform a Next Block function.

-Enter SPDPERS_PIDM in the Select field.
+- 7. Enter SPBPERS_PIDM in the Select field.

-Enter SPBPERS in the From field.
+- 8. Enter SPBPERS in the From field.

-Perform a Next Block function.
+- 9. Perform a Next Block function.

-Enter SPBPERS_MRIL_CODE in the Data Element field.
+- 10. Enter SPBPERS_MRTL_CODE in the Data Element field.

-Select = in the Operator field.
+- 11. Select = in the Operator field.

-Enter 'M' in the Value field.
+- 12. Enter 'M' in the Value field.

-Note: If the value is already to be surrounded by single sustation marks

-Note : If the value is alpha it needs to be suffounded by single quotation marks.
+Note: If the value is alpha it needs to be surrounded by single quotation marks.

-Click the Save Icon.
+- 13. Click the Save icon. - 14.
 Click the Exit icon.

-Note: You will see the message "Performing Population Selection Compilation please

-wait" If your Population Selection is compiled successfully you will exit the form.
-If

-it does not compile successfully, you are returned to GIRSI CT and an error message
+Note: You will see the message "Performing Population Selection Compilation, please wait".
+If your Population Selection is compiled successfully, you will exit the form.
+If it does not compile successfully, you are returned to GLRSLCT and an error message displays.

-displays.